 We share the best interest rates on Isas, bonds, and easy-access savings accounts.

-On taxable easy-access accounts, the best rate is currently 1.31% from Virgin Money Double Take account, but are you limited to two withdrawals a year.
-Goldman Sachs's Marcus account pays 1.3%.
+In terms of easy-access cash Isas, the best rate is 1.01% from Virgin Money’s Double Take e-Isa.
+However, the account restricts you to two withdrawals a year.

 I've just come across your website and was pleasantly surprised at the straight forward, no frills, information provided with regard to easy access savings accounts.
 Well done and thank you.

 Really helpful and quick to access the information I was seeking.
 Thank you

 If you have a Marcus account that is nearing the end of its bonus period it is possible to reset it for another year.
 Just go to Account Activity Details and scroll down past all the transactions to the 'Review your savings' link.